Recap: The Simpsons S 2 E 9 Itchy And Scratchy And Marge

 - Getting Crap Past the Radar: The penis of David's statue can clearly been seen (though later scenes do use scenery censors and creative camera work to block his crotch).

-- At the end of the first act, Roger Meyers Jr. dictates a letter to Marge, which ends with "...And the horse you rode in on".
-Of course, the full version of that quote would be, "Fuck you, and the horse you rode in on."
+- At the end of the first act, Roger Meyers Jr. dictates a letter to Marge.
+He says, "So let me close by saying—" which abruptly cuts to Marge reacting to the letter: "...And the horse I rode in on?"
+The full version of that quote would be, "Fuck you, and the horse you rode in on."

-- Jerkass: The chairman of the Itchy and Scratchy franchise, Roger Meyers Jr, pretty much pivots Marge's tirade against the show by responding to her letter with a blunt, vulgar insult.
+- Jerkass: The chairman of the Itchy and Scratchy franchise, Roger Meyers Jr, pivots Marge's tirade against the show by responding to her letter with a blunt, vulgar insult.

 - Kent Brockman News: Kent makes no attempt to hide his own viewpoint while hosting a debate on cartoon violence.